10:30 am Sunday Worship

 We think that we have done away with the need to be close, proximate, near.
 We don’t need that anymore.
 We’ve advanced.
 We progressed beyond the need to be close in proximity.
 We’re also, as I know you feel this all the time, but we’re a society in a hurry.
 When my wife and I moved here from California, we were used to California highways, California driving, which is fast, dangerous.
 I kind of like it.
 Fast and dangerous, I got to admit, came here to Greeley and it was like, whoa.

 My wife and I have noticed over the past almost nine years that we’ve been here, how many of our kind are moving here?
-Do you notice that?
-And people from these bigger urban areas are coming here and they’re starting to lay on their horns, and they’re being impatient and pushing.
+Have you noticed that?
+And people from these bigger urban areas, they’re coming here and they’re starting to lay on their horns, and they’re being impatient and pushing.
 We are an impatient people.
 We’re an impatient country.
 We want our food fast.
 We want our driving fast.
 We want everything fast.
 We want results now.

 Jesus said, though, “Wisdom is vindicated by her children.”
 Children take time to grow up, to see their character, to see what they’re going to turn into.
 Wisdom is vindicated by her children.
 It’s going to take time.
 It’s going to take close proximity to observe the fruit of wisdom.